vamolessa/pepper/docs/README.md

 # pepper

-### An opinionated modal code editor for your terminal with a focus on programmer's comfort
+### An opinionated modal editor to simplify code editing from the terminal

 ![main screenshot](screenshots/main.png)

 [more gifs](screenshots)

-Pepper is an experiment of mine to craft a code editor focused on programmer's comfort.
+Pepper is an experiment of mine to simplify code editing from the terminal.
 It's mission is to be a minimal and fast code editor with an orthogonal set of both editing and navigation features.

 #### !!!
 WARNING!
 Pra-alpha software ahead !!!